alfred-jayaprakash/kke-solutions/docker/kke-docker-volumes-mapping.md

 ## Verification
 * Check that the file you copied in the last step can be seen in the container: `sudo docker -it apps ls /usr/src`

+---
+For tips on getting better at KodeKloud Engineer Docker tasks, [click here](./README.md)